BRATTLEBORO -- By the time Tropical Storm Irene had inundated the region, the town of Brattleboro seemed like a city under siege.

 At first the challenges were daunting, not the least of which was the estimated $18 million price tag for the project.
 Another challenge just as daunting was finding tenants for the rehabilitated building.

-To the rescue came Gov. Peter Shumlin, who proposed a consolidated campus for the Community College
+To the rescue came Gov. Peter Shumlin, who proposed a consolidated campus for the Community College of Vermont and Vermont Technical College in downtown Brattleboro.

 "I feel very strongly that one of the things I can do as the first governor from Windham County in 50 years is do everything we can to grow prosperity for the area," said Shumlin.